Aphrodite of Knidos – The Most Copied Statue in the World

 Ancient Greek Goddess of Love, Lust, Beauty, Pleasure and Passion

-Aphrodite (Roman goddess Venus), the ancient Greek goddess of love, lust, beauty, pleasure and passion, is said to have emerged from the sea-foam produced Cronus, king of the Titans king of the Titans, after chopping off his father’s (Uranus, personification of the sky) genitals, threw them into the sea near Paphos, on the island of Cyprus.
+Aphrodite (Roman goddess Venus), the ancient Greek goddess of love and beauty, is said to have emerged from the sea-foam produced after Cronus, king of the Titans, chopped off his father’s genitals and then threw them into the sea near Paphos on the island of Cyprus.

-Aphrodite was also worshipped goddess of the sea and of seafaring and particularly, in Sparta, as goddess of war.
+Aphrodite was also worshiped as goddess of the sea and of seafaring and particularly, in Sparta, as goddess of war.

 Aphrodite – Eros (Cupid) and the Erotes